sjaakp/yii2-bandoneon/README.md

 	<?php Bandoneon::end() ?>

 **Bandoneon** makes no assumptions about the HTML of the headings and the sections.
-It uses the jQuery selectors `:odd` and `:even` to differentiate between them.
+It uses the CSS selectors for odd and even elements to differentiate between them.
 The HTML in the sections, and in the headings as well, can be as convoluted as you like.

 ### Initially open ###